ngerakines/commitment/CONTRIBUTING.md

 ## Sorting

-Don't bother sorting the file.
-Every now and then I'll sort and clean it up.
+Don't bother sorting the files.
+Every now and then I'll sort and clean up.

 ## License